AMWA-TV/is-12/docs/Protocol messaging.md

 * protocolVersion - describes the version of this protocol (e.g. 1.0.0)
 * messageType - describes the message type (e.g. Command)

 `Note`: When sending messages, each message must contain a `handle` numeric identifier.
 This is then used when responses are received from the device for matching the responses to the messages sent by the controller.
-The `Heartbeat` message type does not contain any messages so does not require a `handle`.
 The `handle` has no programmatic significance for the device.

 `Note`: All message results will return a response which inherits from the base `NcMethodResult` as specified in [MS-05-02](https://specs.amwa.tv/ms-05-02).
 This contains at the very least a status of type `NcMethodStatus` and an optional errorMessage of type `NcString`.